 This weekend, somebody asked me what I do for work.
-“I’m a B2B marketer,” I replied.
+“I’m in B2B marketing,” I replied.

 The person smiled and nodded, but I could tell it was out of politeness rather than understanding.
 “Oh, cool,” they said.